Bankruptcy confusion leads to loss of home

 Darryl Robert Hewitson started his accountancy business in Invercargill in 1997.
 He later became ill with pulmonary sarcoidosis, a respiratory complaint, which adversely affected his ability to work.

-In a judgement released by Justice Rachel Dunningham yesterday, it says in 2009 Hewitson was served with proceedings by some of his clients.
+In a judgment released by Justice Rachel Dunningham yesterday, it says in 2009 Hewitson was served with proceedings by some of his clients.

 Hewitson owed a total of $412,038.53 to six claimants including costs and disbursements.